-Off-campus work allows eligible international students to work part-time off-campus while completing your studies at Langara.
-You do not need a work permit in order to work off campus while attending Langara, as your study permit gives you permission to accept off campus employment as long as you’re registered in full-time studies.
-There are, however, certain conditions you must observe to work off campus.
+Off-campus work allows eligible international students to work part-time off-campus while completing an academic program at Langara.
+You do not need a work permit in order to work off campus, as your study permit gives you permission to accept off campus employment as long as you’re registered in full-time studies.
+There are conditions that must be met to work off campus.
 Please make sure to read below to learn about the conditions to be eligible to work off campus.

 Hours of work permitted

-You will need to obtain social insurance number (SIN) to work in Canada.
-For more information about how to get a SIN, click here.
+Students need a social insurance number (SIN) to work in Canada.

 According to Immigration, Refugees and Citizenship Canada, a scheduled break should not be more than four months consecutively in a calendar year, and eligible students must hold full-time enrollment before and after the scheduled break (i.e. in the previous Spring Semester and the following Fall Semester).